-Preventing Spread of Vancomycin-Resistant Enterococci in a Hospital by Using a Nanotechnology-Based Disinfectant
+Preventing Spread of Vancomycin-Resistant Enterococci in a Hospital Setting.

 Background/Aim: Vancomycin-resistant Enterococci (VRE) cause outbreaks and infections by easily spreading in hospitals.
 Effective cleaning and disinfecting play an important role in preventing VRE infections.
-We aim to investigate the clinical and in vitro efficacy of a nanotechnology-based surface disinfectant on VRE contamination and colonization.
+We aim to investigate the clinical and in vitro efficacy of our surface disinfectant on VRE contamination and colonization.

 Materials and Methods: A prospective and before-after controlled trial at a 1,300-bed tertiary care teaching hospital in Turkey.
 The long-acting disinfectant, Bacoban®, was examined on various surfaces/materials in a laboratory setting.
 Bacoban® ‘s efficiency was also investigated on VRE contamination with environmental samples (n = 969), and on colonization from the hospitalized patient samples (n = 447).
 Data were analyzed using Fischer’s exact test.

 Results: Bacoban® has significantly decreased the rates of VRE contamination and colonization in the hospital environment and hospitalized patients, respectively (p < 0.001, p = 0.028).
 The in vitro study showed that Bacoban® has a bactericidal effect on VRE, especially during the 22 days on the tile and 18 days on plastic and metal surfaces.

 Conclusion: This study demonstrates that Bacoban® has a permanent antimicrobial effect, especially on flat and smooth surfaces, also reduces VRE contamination on the hospital environment, and new colonization in patients.

 You can find the full study in the link below: